 - Relationships group

 Family therapy: The individuals who make up our clients’ primary support systems are invited to play a role in their loved one’s care.
-The Landing facilitates family therapy sessions on an as-needed basis, so that our clients and their loved ones can heal the damage that addiction has caused in their lives.
-These sessions, which are are led by our marriage and family therapy interns, can be beneficial in rejuvenating the relationships our clients have with their family members, friends, and other loved ones.
+The Landing treatment center facilitates family therapy sessions on an as-needed basis so that our clients and their loved ones can heal the damage that addiction has caused in their lives.
+These sessions, which are led by our marriage and family therapy interns, can be beneficial in rejuvenating the relationships our clients have with their family members, friends, and other loved ones.

 Family Program: Family members and other loved ones in our client’s lives can also receive invaluable support through The Landing’s Family Program.
 This program includes presentations led by our staff, group discussions, and multi-family sessions.
 The Family Program is designed to help friends and family members learn how to care for themselves during their loved one’s recovery while also gaining the skills that will empower them to provide the most effective support to their loved one.

-When you choose The Landing for treatment, you can expect to have a truly personalized treatment experience.
+When you choose The Landing of Newport Beach for treatment, you can expect to have a truly personalized treatment experience.
 During the process of admissions, your needs will be assessed, and our staff will work alongside you to formulate a treatment plan that will enable you to reach your recovery goals.
 The aforementioned treatment methods can be incorporated into your plan, and we are able to adjust the interventions included should your treatment needs and goals change.

-Once you have completed Phase I of our treatment, you can then begin programming in Phase II, and then step down to Phase III prior to leaving our center.
+Once you have completed Phase I of our rehabilitation and treatment, you can then begin programming in Phase II, and then step down to Phase III prior to leaving our center.
 It is our mission to help you defeat your substance use disorder, and we will do all that we can to ensure that you achieve your goals.

 If you or someone you love would like to learn more about The Landing, feel free to contact us.
 Let us help you make the changes needed to live the life you have always dreamed of.